A street theatre performance talking about TYPF’s work and why young people should engage. Dillihaat, 2008.

-- Staff heading programmes work with the CEO and Board of Trustees to identify sources for programmatic and institutional budgets from which the fundraising strategy is identified.
+- Staff heading programmes work with the ED and Board of Trustees to identify sources for programmatic and institutional budgets from which the fundraising strategy is identified.
 Focus is made on ensuring that sources identified are sustainable, either in light of sustainable donor agenda’s or alternative funders within a given field who are interested in the programme.

 - Every issue is driven by certain funding ethics and limitations that are respected institutionally and form the organization’s funding values.